satellite-image-deep-learning/techniques/README.md

 * [Advanced Deep Learning Techniques for Predicting Maize Crop Yield using Sentinel-2 Satellite Imagery](https://zionayomide.medium.com/advanced-deep-learning-techniques-for-predicting-maize-crop-yield-using-sentinel-2-satellite-1b63ac8b0789)

 ## Super-resolution
-Super-resolution imaging is a class of techniques that enhance the resolution of an imaging system, and can be applied as a pre-processing step to improve the detection of small objects.
-For an introduction to this topic [read this excellent article](https://bleedai.com/super-resolution-going-from-3x-to-8x-resolution-in-opencv/)
+Super-resolution attempts to enhance the resolution of an imaging system, and can be applied as a pre-processing step to improve the detection of small objects.
+For an introduction to this topic [read this excellent article](https://bleedai.com/super-resolution-going-from-3x-to-8x-resolution-in-opencv/).
+Approaches with operate on a single image or a stack of images.
 * https://medium.com/the-downlinq/super-resolution-on-satellite-imagery-using-deep-learning-part-1-ec5c5cd3cd2 -> Nov 2016 blog post by CosmiQ Works with a nice introduction to the topic.
 Proposes and demonstrates a new architecture with perturbation layers with practical guidance on the methodology and [code](https://github.com/CosmiQ/super-resolution).
 [Three part series](https://medium.com/the-downlinq/super-resolution-on-satellite-imagery-using-deep-learning-part-3-2e2f61eee1d3)
 * [Super Resolution for Satellite Imagery - srcnn repo](https://github.com/WarrenGreen/srcnn)
 * [TensorFlow implementation of "Accurate Image Super-Resolution Using Very Deep Convolutional Networks" adapted for working with geospatial data](https://github.com/CosmiQ/VDSR4Geo)